 Since both the Zika virus and the mosquitoes that spread it are found in Mexico, the safest advice to a pregnant woman is simply not to travel there until after pregnancy.
 Unfortunately, the travel is sometimes unavoidable.
 In that case, we advise our patients to use mosquito avoidance measures such as insect repellents and wearing long sleeves and long pants

 The most effective preventive measures are to avoid the food and beverages where these organisms are present.
 This means eating only food that has been thoroughly cooked and is served hot.
 Salad bars are often made to look fresh by sprinkling them with water that may have come from the tap in the garden.
 And fruit sold by vendors may have been washed with unclean water and cut up with unclean knives.
-Water and drinks should come bottled and served with ice made with boiled water.
+Water and drinks in Mexico should come bottled and served with ice made with boiled water.

 If a pregnant traveler does get diarrhea, the best treatment is vigorous oral hydration.
 That means drinking enough fluids that she has to urinate every two hours and her urine is pale in color.
 Imodium or Lomotil may be taken if necessary, but Pepto-Bismol is best avoided.
 Antibiotics should be reserved for cases severe enough to require medical attention.

 Sunburn and heatstroke tend to be more severe in pregnancy so sunscreen, shade and a good fluid intake are important.
 At seaside resorts swimming and snorkeling are fine, but pregnant women should avoid scuba diving.
 There is no way of knowing a safe depth to dive without running the risk of decompression illness (the bends) in a developing infant.

 Finally, while sunning on the beach, she should not lie on the bare sand.
 In tropical environments there are parasites that live in the sand and can penetrate intact skin.
 They then cause a very itchy rash that look like a worm crawling under the skin!